DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/salaried-teacher-training.md

 ## Am I eligible for a salaried teacher training course?

-For some salaried courses, teacher training providers may want you to have significant teaching or school experience (for example, if you’re already working as an unqualified teacher or teaching assistant).
+For some salaried courses, teacher training providers may want you to have significant teaching or school experience, for example, if you’re already working as an unqualified teacher or teaching assistant.

-Some also want you to have already arranged a school to work in while you train.
+Some providers also want you to have already arranged a school to work in while you train.
 Speak to the teacher training provider to find out what their requirements are.

 You can also [find out more about the qualifications you need to train to teach](/train-to-be-a-teacher/qualifications-you-need-to-teach).